 Detailed Learning Objectives:

-1) Learn the definition and process of Investigative Genetic Genealogy and it’s application to solving major unsolved crimes.
+- Definition and process of Investigative Genetic Genealogy (IGG) and it’s application to solving major unsolved crimes.